HugoFara/pylinkage/README.md

 Let's start with a short demo of the package's capabilities.

-It is highly Pythonning and emphasizes efficient code.
+It is highly Pythonic and emphasizes efficient code.
 Here is the definition of a **four-bar linkage**.
 ```python
 import pylinkage as pl